 Why would you want to?
 Short answer: why wouldn’t you?
 It’s a killer deal.
 You’ll save 23-39% and spread the cost.
 Longer answer: because it’ll make your cycle commuting experience better.
 If you used your first Cyclescheme certificate for a bike, you could use your second for equipment such as luggage, lighting, locks, and clothing.
 Or you might want a second bike – a folder for taking on the train, perhaps, or a road bike as a summer alternative to your practical but slower-paced hybrid.

 Cyclescheme processes applications year round, so your second (or third, or fourth…) can be submitted when you wish.
-There are three provisos.
+There are two provisos.

 - Does your employer use an application window?
 If so, you’ll be given a specific period within which to apply for your Cyclescheme certificate.
 Miss it and you’ll need to wait for the next window, which will likely be in the following financial year.
 Employers do this for convenience: it enables them to process all employee applications together.
 Check with your employer to see if this applies to you.
 Many employers process applications year round – in which case, what are you waiting for?